sonofthort/lambda/README.md

 var mul = function(a, b) {return a * b}
 var div = function(a, b) {return a / b}
 ~~~
-What do all of these functions have in common besides being binary?
+What do all of these functions have in common besides being binary operator wrappers?
 - They return a transformation upon their arguments.
 - Their readability is largely independent of their argument names (could have used x and y).
 What is really important is that we can match an argument to its usage.
 - They require relatively verbose keywords.